 Have you ever heard the phrase, "It's the little things that count?"
 Well, when it comes to successfully onboarding new employees, this phrase is 100% true!
-Yet, with most work environments having gone virtual, there are added challenges that managers face.
 Managers can strive to make sure a new employee's first impressions are positive by instilling excitement about them starting their new position.
-But, as a manager, what else can you do?

 The planning stage is often forgotten or poorly implemented, yet it is the most critical step managers can take.
 Preparing helps ensure a smooth transition from the accepted offer to starting a new employee.
 A manager's first steps should include the following:

 - Ensure all of the new employee’s supplies and equipment are ready to go or have been ordered.
-The pandemic has hindered supplies and deliveries, so get a head start on these items if you don’t have supplies or equipment to ship from the office.
+Get a head start on these items if you don’t have supplies or equipment to ship from the office.

 - Ensure the new employee has a workstation that is clean, organized, and set up.
 Let them know that the team was prepared and ready for their first day.
 If your new employee will be working remotely, coordinate with your IT team and have them prepare a nice care package that includes all necessary supplies.
 Inform your new employee so they know what boxes to expect and when.
 Package tracking numbers can be sent to their email as well.

-- Develop a training plan or schedule to help the new employee get up to speed with their new position.
-If not in the office, what online communication is being used, is the new employee set up with those applications, and do any programs or software keys need to be located for them to download?
+- Develop a training plan or schedule to help the employee get up to speed with their new position.
+What online communication is being used, is the new employee set up with those applications, and do any programs or software keys need to be located for them to download?
 Do I need to schedule shadowing for them with other teammates?
 Does the new employee need a specific or designated mentor to help answer questions throughout the day?
-If so, consider connecting them virtually to the designated teammate.

 - Identify a mentor who can act as their navigator and support system, someone there to offer an additional welcoming touch.
 Ensure the mentor understands best practices and the target cadence of touchpoints, i.e., daily the first two weeks, twice a week for weeks three and four, and weekly for weeks five through twelve.